ufeslabic/parse-tweets/README.md

 * top_tweets.csv: top tweets ordered by number of RT's

-* urls.csv: urls with the number of distinct users that mentioned it
+* top_urls.csv: urls with the number of distinct users that mentioned it

+* top_words.csv: file with the most 1000 mentioned words;

 * users_activity.csv: contains the number of tweets per user

 * users_by_date.csv: contains the number of users per day

 * words_per_period: table with a timeline of the top 10(default) words in a given dataset

-* top_words.csv: file with the most 1000 mentioned words;

 One comma delimited CSV: